terryaney/Documentation.Camelot/KatApp.Vue.md

 #### ISubmitApiConfiguration.RefreshCalcEngine

 Property Type: `boolean`; Required
-Whether or not the RBL Framework should check for an updated CalcEngine the next calculation.
+Whether or not the RBLe Framework should check for an updated CalcEngine the next calculation.
 This value is determined from the [`options.debug.refreshCalcEngine'](#ikatappoptionsdebugrefreshcalcengine) property.

 #### ISubmitApiConfiguration.CurrentPage